ghevondtunyan/js_Course/README.md

 # js_Course
-This repository will contain my JavaScript  homeworks
+This repository will contain my JavaScript  homeworks and other tasks